dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 #### Basic call/cc

-Below is a basic example of using `call/cc` (`/` is part of the function name just like any other character).
+Below is a basic example of using `call/cc` ("/cc" stands for "with current continuation" where "/" is part of the function name just like any other character).
 ```
 (define (print message)
     (display message)